USACE/cwms-data-api/docs/source/endpoints/timeSeries_endpoints/timeseries_basics.rst

   - Retrieve a historical range to chart or analyze
   - Access a specific profile at a location/parameter

-- Where to start

-  - Quick links to the 8 GET endpoints
-  - Link to “API Reference” (Swagger/Redoc) for full parameter/response schemas

-The TimeSeries endpoints allow you to retrieve and manage time series data stored in the CWMS database.
+The time series endpoints allow you to retrieve and manage time series data stored in the CWMS database.
 See the individual endpoint documentation for details on each available operation:

 - :ref:`timeSeries-endpoints`